Who is your customer? How will they behave?

 - Their professional challenges

-- Their personal background as they feel comfortable sharing it; if you can, you want their marital status, age, if they have a family, their level of education, and more
+- Their personal background as they feel comfortable sharing it; if you can, you want their marital status, age, whether they have a family, their level of education, and more

 - How they shop; offline versus online, what their vetting process is for new companies and vendors